thegetty/quire-docs/content/docs-v1/metadata-configuration.md

 ### Table of Contents

-Set the text to be used as a divider between the page title and page contributor(s).
+Set the text character to be used as a divider between the page title and page contributor(s).
 While this divider may not be visible on the pages themselves, it is often used in other contexts, such as the table of contents and page metadata.

 ```yaml
 tableOfContents: